 The much-loved and well-used playground at Wiswasser Park was conceived, planned and supported through the raising of funds and recruitment and support of community volunteers who worked tirelessly with the Township and Miracle Playgrounds to build the first all-ability playground in Bath Township.

-Friends of Park Lake and the Park Lake Advisory Board worked diligently and with dedication and persistence to get the water control devices for the lake replaced.
-The new dam and water control structure made it possible to return the lake level to what it was 60 years ago.
+Friends of Park Lake and the Park Lake Advisory Board worked diligently with THE Clinton County Drain Commission to get the water control device for the lake replaced.
+The new dam and water control structure made it possible to return the lake level to 845 feet above sea level; what it was 60 years ago, as mandated by the Michigan Department of Natural Resources.

 Park Lake Water Quality Management